USS Brooklyn (CL-40): World War II

 Following the Naval Battle of Casablanca Brooklyn departed Casablanca for the east coast on 17 November 1942.
 From January–July 1943, she made three convoy escort voyages between the east coast and Casablanca and then steamed to the Mediterranean where she carried out screening and fire support duties during the invasion of Sicily (10–14 July).

 Remaining in the Mediterranean, Brooklyn next covered the Anzio-Nettuno landings (22 January – 9 February 1944), also known as Operation Shingle.
 From 13 to 23 May, she participated in the bombardment of the Formia-Anzio area and then carried out exercises in preparation for the invasion of southern France.
 On 15 August, Brooklyn furnished part of the heavy naval gunfire which preceded the landing of Allied troops on the coast of southern France.
 She remained on duty in the Mediterranean until 21 November, when she departed Sicily for New York, arriving on 30 November.

-Comedian Lenny Bruce, who joined the navy at 17, served aboard Brooklyn during the period between 1942 and 1944 as a forward turret shell passer and saw combat in the Mediterranean.